geosteb/geosteb/README.md

 **Energetic Engineer | Music Producer | Content Creator**

 I am an engineer with 8+ years of experience in SCADA systems, renewable energy, and data analysis.
-I bridge the gap between technical engineering, music production, and digital productivity.
+Besides that I love personal finances, music production and content creation for engineers.

 ---